CARTESLA17/deliveries/README.md

 .\DeliveriesRoot\Deliveries\target\

-3. Build the next folder tress with the files:
+3. Build the next folder tree with the files:

 ./app/Deliveries-1.0-jar-with-dependencies.jar